Medically reviewed by Drugs.com. Last updated on Sep 9, 2022.

 Therapeutic Class: Gastrointestinal Agent

 Chemical Class: Salicylate, Non-Aspirin

-Uses For Colazal
+Uses for Colazal

 Balsalazide is used to treat an inflammatory bowel disease called ulcerative colitis.
-Balsalazide capsules are used to treat active ulcerative colitis in patients 5 years of age and older.
+Balsalazide capsules are used to treat mild to moderately active ulcerative colitis in patients 5 years of age and older.
 Balsalazide tablets are used to treat mild to moderately active ulcerative colitis in male patients 18 years of age and older.

 This medicine is available only with your doctor's prescription.

-Before Using Colazal
+Before using Colazal